alghaibb/password-gen/README.md

 ## Installation

-To use <Random Password Generator>, follow these steps:
+To use Random Password Generator, follow these steps:

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.

 ## Usage

-Here's how to use <Random Password Generator>:
+Here's how to use Random Password Generator:

 1. Launch the web page by opening the `index.html` file.
 2. Set your desired password length using the provided input field.